 - Stelco Inc. has funding commitments with certain pension and OPEB trusts.
-Stelco Inc. committed to pay up to a maximum of \$430 million to fund five main defined benefit pension plans previously sponsored by Stelco Inc. (Main Pension Plans). - Stelco Inc. has committed to fixed contributions of approximately \$300 million over twenty years to the ELHTs created for receiving, holding and distributing funds on account of OPEBs for legacy employees of Stelco Inc..
-In addition, Stelco Inc. agreed to pay a portion of its free cash flows (as defined) and certain tax-related savings amounts to the ELHTs. - Bedrock has guaranteed certain minimum contributions to the Main Pension Plans up to a maximum amount of \$160 million.
+Stelco Inc. committed to pay up to a maximum of \$430 million to fund five main defined benefit pension plans previously sponsored by Stelco Inc. (Main Pension Plans). - Stelco Inc. entered into an Amended OPEB Funding Agreement, replacing the Original OPEB Funding Agreement, and committed to fixed contributions of approximately \$494.5 million over twenty five years to the ELHTs created for receiving, holding and distributing funds on account of OPEBs for legacy employees of Stelco Inc. In addition, Stelco Inc. agreed to pay a portion of its free cash flows (as defined) and certain tax-related savings amounts to the ELHTs. - Bedrock has guaranteed certain minimum contributions to the Main Pension Plans up to a maximum amount of \$160 million.
 The amount of such guarantee is reduced based upon, among other things, certain contributions being made to the Main Pension Plans over time.
 The guarantee will be discharged upon the earlier of the \$160 million being reduced to zero or the aggregate amount of all payments made by Stelco Inc. or Bedrock reaching \$300 million. - Certain components of the employee benefit commitments are tied to Stelco Inc.'s future cash flow generation and certain tax-related savings amounts.
 The carrying value of the employee benefit funding commitment liability recognized by the Company in its consolidated balance sheet is determined based upon the present value of those future payments as estimated by management.
 Changes in the magnitude or timing of those estimated future cash payments may result in the employee benefit commitment liability balances being adjusted upward or downward in future periods.
 If such adjustments to the liability carrying value were to occur, the Company would also recognize a corresponding expense item in its consolidated statements of income as an element of finance cost.
 Management will assess estimates of future cash flows related to these employee benefit funding arrangements each period.